 The world of health insurance is changing dramatically.
-In addition to refundable tax credits and subsidies available to employees and employers, the overall landscape has changed from the traditional medical underwriting scenario.
-The whole range of new programs, benefits, plan designs, and opportunities are available now that the Affordable Health Care Act has become the law of the land.
-If your current broker is not showing you anything new give us a call!
+The overall landscape has changed from the traditional medical underwriting scenario.
+The wide range of new programs, benefits, plan designs, and opportunities are now available.
+Consider offering more than one plan design to help employees get the right fit for their healthcare dollars.

-Many employers in an effort to attract the best employees offer competitive benefit packages providing health insurance to qualifying employees working at the company.
+Many employers offer competitive benefit packages providing health insurance to qualifying employees working at the company.
 The employer may contribute towards the premium on behalf of the employees.
 Employers may give multiple plan choices to the employees from which an employee may choose.
 This allows an employee to better tailor their health insurance program to their individual or family situation.
+Premiums are high.
+Paying big premiums for insurance you don’t use?
 In addition, certain tax advantages may be available to the employer and employees when the premium is billed and paid by a qualifying company.
-New tax consequences have been implemented under the Affordable Care Act for individuals and companies who don’t meet certain parameters in regard to offering or obtaining health insurance.

 A Health Savings Account is an alternative to traditional health insurance; it is a savings product that offers a different way for consumers to pay for their health care.
-HSAs enable you to pay for current health expenses and save for future qualified medical and retiree health expenses on a tax-advantaged basis.
+Using an HSA may actually lower your health insurance outlays.
+HSA’s enable you to pay for current and future health care expenses on a tax-advantaged basis.

 How can I get a Health Savings Account?

 Consumers can sign up for HSA’s with banks, credit unions, insurance companies, and other approved companies.
-Your employer may also set up a plan for the employee as well.
+Your employer may also set up a plan as well.

 Information for Medicare and Medicaid